Employee Stock Ownership Plans

 - I could make more money by selling to a third party.

-- The company will have to share all of the financial information to employees.
+- The company will have to share all financial information with employees.

 - An ESOP is too expensive.